 The chapel served political purposes, as well.
-The King’s artistic and architectural established Louis the leader of western Christendom.
-Louis was positioning himself as the obvious successor to the Holy Roman Emperor, with Sainte-Chapelle being his own palatine chapel.
+The King’s artistic and architectural patronage established Louis the leader of western Christendom.
+He was positioning himself as the obvious successor to the Holy Roman Emperor, with Sainte-Chapelle being his own palatine chapel.

 The Most Magnificent Windows in Paris

 Not only are the 13th Century windows the most famous feature of Sainte-Chapelle, they are among the finest in the world.
 The fifteen huge window panes fill the nave and apse, with a large rose window added to the upper chapel around 1490.

 More than 1,000 windows depict 1,130 biblical figures.
 The windows of the apse illustrate the New Testament, while windows in the nave are from the Old Testament.
 One set of windows continues Louis’ narrative of sacred kingship.
 They show the rediscovery of the relics, the miracles they performed, and their relocation to Paris by King Louis.

 After nearly a thousand years in the heart of Paris, the windows had been in need of repair and cleaning.
 A seven year, $10-million restoration project was completed in 2015, in time for King Louis’ 800th birthday.
 The laser cleaning and protection of the windows was the last stage of chapel restorations begun in the 1970s.
 The renovations included replacement of the steeple atop the chapel, which had been removed in the 1800s.